2016-17 Assessment FAQ

 - Will my students be able to use a calculator?

 Students will not be allowed to use calculators during the first math subpart.
 Students will be allowed to use calculators for the second and third math subparts.
-We will provide updated reference sheets and calculator guidance along with the assessment blueprints by the end of July.
+You can find calculator guidance on the department's website here.

 - What is the math assessment for students with the most significant cognitive disabilities?